 Basics of nutrition

 The human body needs a variety of substances called nutrients to survive.
+Nutrients promote growth, provide nourishment and energy while maintaining life.
 These substances are generally separated into “macronutrients,” which are needed in great quantities, and “micronutrients,” which are needed in much smaller quantities.
-Examples of essential macronutrients include protein and carbohydrates, and examples of essential micronutrients include vitamin C and zinc.
+Examples of essential macronutrients include fat, protein and carbohydrates while, examples of essential micronutrients include vitamin C, calcium, and zinc.

 Can you eat cannabis?

 Yes, every part of the Cannabis sativa plant is edible, and cannabis appears to have considerable nutritional value.
-The fibrous stalks and leaves, while not optimal for human digestion, are excellent sources of certain dietary fibers.
-Hemp seed is full of protein and essential fats including highly beneficial omega fatty acids.
+The fibrous stalks and leaves, while not optimal for human digestion, are excellent sources of certain dietary fibers. s contain large amounts of nutrients, including protein, minerals, fatty acids, and dietary fiber.
+The fatty acids in hemp seeds are rich in the highly beneficial omega fatty acids.